AhmedYaser/Data-Visualization-Project/README.md

 # Data-Visualization-Project
 Creating visualizations to reveal insights from a data set.

-Building interactive dashboards with Tableau to reveal insights from a Census Demographic Dataset The dashboards revealed insights like Which states have the best transportation?
+Building interactive dashboards with Tableau to reveal insights from a Census Demographic Dataset

+Building dashboards that reveal insights like Which states have the best transportation?
 And how does income and poverty look across America?